 Poesía en Voz Alta

-Rather than emphasizing sophisticated costumes and sets, as was popular in Mexican theatre the time, Poesía en Voz Alta attempted to allow the word to come through, using simple spaces and elemental costumes.
-The members of Poesía en Voz Alta eschewed everyday language realist theatre The was based on poetry recitals, and was closely tied to the University Theatre of the National Autonomous University of Mexico.
-The inaugural session took place in a small theatre, the Trianón, in Mexico City, where Arreola gave its name.
-His original intention, to recite classical Spanish poetry, was rejected by Paz, who proposed to present experimental plays.
+Poesía en Voz Alta [Poetry Out Loud] was an experimental theater group in existence from 1956 to 1963 whose members included several well-known artists associated with Mexican and international modernism.
+Rather than emphasizing sophisticated costumes and sets, as was popular in Mexican theatre at the time, Poesía en Voz Alta attempted to allow the word to come through, using simple spaces and elemental costumes.
+The members of Poesía en Voz Alta eschewed the use of everyday language that was typical of realist theatre.
+The format of performances was based on poetry recitals, and the group was closely tied to the University Theatre of the National Autonomous University of Mexico.
+The inaugural session took place in a small theatre, the Trianón, in Mexico City, where Juan José Arreola (1918-2001) gave the group its name.
+His original intention, to recite classical Spanish poetry, was rejected by Octavio Paz (1914-1998), who proposed to present experimental plays.
 Paz wrote his only play, La hija de Rappaccini (Rappaccini’s Daughter), based on Nathaniel Hawthorne’s story, for the company.
 The group emphasized the ludic elements of theatre that freed its members, mostly artists from other fields, to play with language.

-Paz and Arreola, both writers, joined painters Carrington and Mendoza to create Poesía en Voz Alta in 1956.
-Ibáñez, meanwhile, was among the first generation of students to study Dramatic Literature and Theatre at the National Autonomous University of Mexico, part of the niversity’s push to institutionalize and professionalize the theatre.
-The group, tied by friendship, began performing Spanish poetry Paz’ translations of French playwrights like Georges Neveux, Jean Tardieu, and Eugène Ionesco as well as original adaptation of Rappaccini’s Daughter.
+Paz and Arreola, both writers, joined the painters Leonora Carrington (1917-2011) and Héctor Mendoza (1932-2010) to create Poesía en Voz Alta in 1956.
+Their fellow founding member José Luis Ibáñez (1933--), meanwhile, was among the first generation of students to study Dramatic Literature and Theatre at the National Autonomous University of Mexico, part of the university’s push to institutionalize and professionalize the theatre.
+The group, tied by friendship, began performing Spanish poetry and also staged Paz’ translations of modernist and avant-garde French playwrights like Georges Neveux, Jean Tardieu, and Eugène Ionesco as well as his original adaptation of Rappaccini’s Daughter.
 The focus was on language and play, and the company rejected the lavish, big-budget productions that were en vogue in Mexico City.
-As Arreola wrote in the playbill that accompanied the irst rogram in 1956,
+As Arreola wrote in the playbill that accompanied the first program in 1956,

-‘[W]e are not doing theater in the more and more anomalous sense of the word. [. . ]e lucidly renounce the majority of technical means pervert and complicate the contemporary theater. [. . . ] Together, we will be able to recover the lost spirit of the theater which, in the final analysis, is no more than ancient, recondite, and amusing poetry: poetry out loud.’
-(Unger, 1981)
+‘[W]e are not doing theater in the more and more anomalous sense of the word. [. . .]
+We lucidly renounce the majority of technical means that pervert and complicate the contemporary theater. [. . . ] Together, we will be able to recover the lost spirit of the theater which, in the final analysis, is no more than ancient, recondite, and amusing poetry: poetry out loud.’ (cited in Unger, 1981)